 Land Acquisition & Management Program

 St. Johns County is one of the oldest political jurisdictions in Florida and the City of St. Augustine is the oldest continually occupied European City in the United States (1565).
-Currently, St. Johns County is the fastest growing county in the state.

 From its beginning in 1999, the County's Land Acquisition and Management Program (LAMP) identified lands to be acquired in the unincorporated areas of the County and the participating municipalities.